The truth about shopping organic

 Organic fruit and veg These contain up to 69 per cent more antioxidants, found a major review of 343 peer-reviewed studies.
 Why?
 Scientists from the University of Newcastle found, in the absence of pesticides, organic plants activated their own defence mechanisms to ward off bugs and pathogens and so produced more health-promoting, beneficial phytochemical.
 Consider investing in a weekly or fortnightly organic veggie box – this often works out cheaper than buying produce individually.

-Organic meat and dairy Most of us know that omega-3 fatty acids are good for our hearts and brains – and organic meat and dairy is 50 per cent higher in organic meat and dairy, according to a study in the British Journal Of Nutrition.
+Organic meat and dairy Most of us know that omega-3 fatty acids are good for our hearts and brains – and organic meat and dairy is 50 per cent higher in them, according to a study in the British Journal Of Nutrition.

 Organic milk Milk from organic animals contains 40 per cent higher levels of conjugated linolenic acid (CLA) – research suggests this antioxidant-rich fat is protective against heart disease, diabetes and cancer.
 Plus it’s shown in studies to promote weight loss.
 Organic milk is a relatively easy and inexpensive switch to make so why not get on board.